Chess lessons for children aged 6 years + who are beginners and new to chess!

-Chess is an excellent, stimulating game that challenges children to think.
-So if you’d like your child to learn how to play and improve how they focus, please bring them along to join in.
-You’ll be amazed how much fun they’ll have and how much they’ll learn as well!
+You may already have an idea that chess is an excellent mind game that will challenge your child to think.
+And if you’re a new parent and you’d like your child to improve their focus and thinking ability, you’re in the right place.
+Please bring them along to the Eltham or Plumstead club and you’ll be amazed at how much fun they’ll have and how much they’ll learn as well!

 If your child, or a child you know wants to learn chess, you could encourage them to join a junior chess club in SE London.
 Places are available Click To Tweet